Calebh101/flutter_environments/README.md

             - If the function should error if the platform inputted is not found
 - `get()`
     - Gets the current platform as an EnvironmentType

+# Extra notes

+- This package should be compatible with WASM, but for some reason Pana says it's not
+- I wanted a better name, trust me, but a lot were already taken